andretgregorio/toro-test/backend/README.md

 To deal with passwords, hashings, JWTs, I've used bcrypt for hashing and jsonwebtoken for the JWT.
 I didn't use passport or nest/jwt just to go more "raw" on this test.
 For a production app I would not try to create my own auth system from zero and would probably use those tools (or other tools, like OAuth) to help with a faster development and a more secure solution.

 ## Design Decisions

+### Guidelines
 The idea behind this app is to organize it as a "module by feature".
 Each module should represent a specific domain, and be as independent as possible from other modules.
 This means that each module would have its own database and a clear boundary so that modules can communicate with each other.

 Following this approach, you will find one folder inside the **src** folder: **auth**.
 This is module responsible for the authentication domain, which is responsible to handle accounts and authenticating the usage of those accounts.

+**ps:** There is a route called `auth/v1/account-balances`.
+This is just and example code of how I would authenticate a given route.
+Ideally it shouldn't be implemented in the `auth` module, but in another module according to the domain design.

 The auth module is organized following a **ports and adapters** pattern, where the each connection to outside world (receiving an HTTP request or accessing a database) is an adapter, that adapts a data model to something that our application can use.
 This allows us to achieve a good decoupling between our domain and the outside world.
 The folder structure for the auth module is:
 * adapters: here we implement all the adapters that will interact with the outside world.
 For this test there are two groups of adapters: